 8. Axiom Discs Electron Firm Envy Putter

 The Axiom Envy is relatively new in the Axiom line of the disc.
 It is made to be the first putt and approach disc that offers a slower but overstable even at high speeds.
-It also provides a dependable drop which for me is great.
-It is a great option for you if you want to develop and be the best putters that you can be.
+This also provides a dependable drop which for me is great.
+Making the Envy a great option for you if you want to develop and be the best putters that you can be.

 This disc golf putter is made with baseline plastic.
 It provides durability but is less flexible as it was formulated for putters.
 For me, I like the appearance and overall it is a great looking disc that provides the best feel in your hands.
 It is also not slippery which is good in terms of getting a better grip when throwing the shot.

 What I like best about this disc is it holds the line very well and it fades smoothly going down the ground.
 It is definitely good to use it on approach shots aside from putting.
 You can also use this for short straight drives provided that you know the technique that will match its flight rating of Speed – 3, Glide – 3, Turn – 0, Fade – 2.

 The only issue I see in the disc is you might not get the color you wanted.
 The color availability varies upon purchase.

 - Ability to hold its line and fade smoothly